will-me-me/tripilyInventory-backend/README.md

-Here's a comprehensive README template for your project, including descriptions for each microservice and examples of data transfer in JSON format.

----

 # Triply Backend Microservices

 This project consists of a set of microservices designed to handle different aspects of an application.
 Each microservice is responsible for specific functionalities, making the system modular and easier to maintain.